memfault/interrupt/_posts/2024-06-27-updating-nvidia-jetson-with-memfault.md

 Now is a great time to apply further customization to the image.
 You can add your programs, configuration files, etc. Hopefully, the examples above will provide some good inspiration.

-## Flash the initial image
+## Flash your device (first-time)

 At this point, our image is ready to be packaged and flashed via a direct USB link to a device.

-This will be our initial preparation of the device, the one you would flash at the factory:
+This is the initial preparation of the device, the one you would do at the factory:

 ```bash